Skip to content

 • This is found at databases/00000000-0000-0000-0000-000000000000.db

-• The purpose of this database is store records that where sent to the App Network emulation.
+• The purpose of this database is store records that were sent to the App Network emulation.
 For example this powers the "App Network sync summary" that you'll see after a data reader finishes during a cache write service run.

 • Change detection